mjkpolo/Zybo-Z7-20-Wiki/Microblaze-uartlite/led-design.md

 This generates `bs.bin` which the FPGA manager in Petalinux can read

-### Congratulations!

-~Next, checkout my Petalinux tutorial to learn how to flash the bitstream using Linux~
+Next, checkout my Petalinux tutorial to learn how to flash the bitstream using Linux

 *In progress...*